orbitalconsortium/orbital-collection/memory-bank/progress.md

 - None currently identified

 ## Recent Achievements
-- Implemented all four main components with proper package names
+- Implemented all main components with proper package names
 - Created the orbitals-support crate with BytesTransform and Orbital traits
+- Created the orbital-macros crate with specialized macros for orbital alkanes
 - Reimplemented the container alkane as a TypeScript library
 - Created browser interface for container generation
 - Implemented special call function for container initialization
+- Fixed all build errors and warnings in the project
 - Added detailed deployment instructions using the oyl CLI tool
 - Updated Memory Bank documentation
 - Created README.md with project overview and deployment guide